Table of Contents

 This article discusses the various aspects of the sludge ejection cycle time, from calculating the cycle time to the results of incorrect cycle time.

 As explained in our Self-Cleaning centrifuge description, a disc centrifuge separates the fluids from the solids.
 While the bowl discharges the fluids continuously, the solids accumulate in the bowl.

-The interstitial space between the discs of the stack is an essential passageway for the process fluid.
+The interstitial space between the stack discs is an essential passageway for the process fluid.
 The sludge cannot be allowed to reach the disc-stack and block this fluid flow path.

 This need to keep the disc stack flow path open necessitates the built-up sludge’s evacuation periodically through the sludge ejection process.

 Self-cleaning disc centrifuges eject the solids through a hydraulic mechanism that has to be triggered by a timer or a PLC.
-The hydraulic mechanism uses water that is known as operating water.
+The hydraulic mechanism uses water which is known as operating water.

 It is important to note that the operating water does not contact the process fluid.
 This water is in a separate chamber below the process fluid chamber within the bowl.